 Senior Research Specialist

-- Leading the redesign of the candidate selection process for the EdD Program in Urban Education Leadership to support equity and produce strong baseline data;
+- Leading the redesign of the candidate selection process for the EdD in Urban Education Leadership program in support of equity and strong baseline data;

-- Developing a method to identify high-need schools through indicators other than low-income and minority status to better understand leadership challenges and implications for training;
+- Developing a method to identify high-need schools through indicators of student population churn (mobility, chronic truancy, homeless students) to better specify leadership challenges in these schools and implications for training;

-- Collaborating with EdD Program leadership coaches to improve how they support Interpersonal-Cognitive-Intrapersonal (I-C-I) learning during the internship phase of the EdD Program.
+- Collaborating with EdD Program leadership coaches to improve how they support Leadership Development Plans during the internship phase of the EdD Program.